A man using battle ropes at the gym

 We also have to look at the nature of individual exercises.
 For a large, multi-joint, axially loaded (top down) exercise like a barbell squat, it’s best to stick to lower rep ranges.
 For a small, single-joint, non-axially loaded exercise, like a leg extension, it’s best to stick to moderate-high rep ranges.

-To conclude, most of your exercises should be between 5-20 reps per set with lower ranges best suited to large multi joint exercises and higher ranges best suited to smaller single joint exercises.
+Most of your exercises should be between 5-20 reps per set with lower ranges best suited to large multi joint exercises and higher ranges best suited to smaller single joint exercises.